A finite element method for the quasiclassical theory of superconductivity: Theory

 Starting from a bulk guess as an incoming function, we use the incoming functions at an iteration $n$ to obtain the outgoing function in the next, $n+1$, iteration.
 At a fully transparent segment, $D = 1$, the outgoing function solely depends an incoming function from a reservoir that is not directly simulated.
 This reservoir can for example be a superconducting contact, or a normal-metal reservoir.
 We model both cases by associating a virtual "reservoir" point with each node on the given boundary segment, see Fig.~\ref{fig:reservoirs_sketch}.

 We model a superconducting contact by using a bulk coherence function $\gamma_\mathrm{bulk}$ as the incoming coherence function from the reservoir.
 On each virtual point, the order parameter and superfluid momentum $\mathbf{p}_\mathrm{S}$ are then iterated such that we enforce a certain current density across the respective boundary segment.
 In the case of a normal-metal reservoir, a voltage bias (temperature bias) can be modelled by fixed electrochemical potential (temperature) of the reservoir so no update is required.
 This induces a nonequilibrium occupation at the system edge that propagates in the system.
-For further details, we refer to our recent publications on nonequilibrium setups in (quasi) one-dimensional models\cite{Seja2021Sep, Seja2022Mar}.